Blisworth

-Blisworth is a village and civil parish in the West Northamptonshire, England.
+Blisworth is a village and civil parish in West Northamptonshire, England.
 The West Coast Main Line, from London Euston to Manchester and Scotland, runs alongside the village partly hidden and partly on an embankment.
-The Grand Union Canal passes through the village and the north portal of the Blisworth tunnel is near Stoke Road.
+The Grand Union Canal passes through the village and the north portal of the Blisworth Tunnel is near Stoke Road.

 The village's name means 'Blith's enclosure'.

 Location

 It is about 5 mi south of Northampton, 4 mi north of Towcester and 10 mi north of Milton Keynes.
 The M1 motorway junction 15 is about 2 mi north east.

 Demographics

 The 1961 census showed a population of 1,192.
 By the 2001 census there were 1,786 people in the parish (the 2010 estimated population is 1,870), 880 male and 906 female, and 792 dwellings.
 There are also a few small businesses in and around the village.
 Just to the north of the village on Northampton Road there is a large derelict site, the location of a former abattoir, a garage and small industrial estate.